This post originally appeared on VICE UK.

 For three days in the middle of March 2015, Tobacco Dock in east London played host to a games industry expo a step left from the mainstream.
 EGX Rezzed is an indie developer-focused celebration of creativity, attracting the big guns of PlayStation and Xbox (the biggest queue is for Bloodborne) but putting them on a level playing field beside a cornucopia of compellingly different digital experiences.

-At no point did any of the exhibiting parties impose themselves on punters in a salesman-chasing-commission capacity – games were there to play, to observe, to discuss with the people who actually made them, and the atmosphere was a really welcoming, friendly one.
+At no point did any of the exhibiting parties impose themselves on attendees in a salesman-chasing-commission capacity—games were there to play, to watch, to discuss with the people who actually made them, and the atmosphere was a really welcoming, friendly one.
 A guy was walking around dressed as a Ghostbuster.
-School kids drifted in after 3pm to play graphic shooting games beyond their parents' gaze.
+School kids drifted in after 3 PM to play graphic shooting games beyond their parents' gaze.
 Most things I played reinforced the fact that I suck at video games.
-What's not to like.
+What's not to like?

 These are just some of the games that stood out.

 Acid Nerve's forthcoming boss-battler began as a games jam project but will become a full release next month, and of all the titles I saw at Rezzed it's Titan Souls that perhaps I'm most psyched to get hands-on with again.
 Recalling the top-down-perspective RPGs of the 16-bit era—Zelda, Pokémon, Shining Force—but with a paler palette, the game looks like a throwback.
 But it plays as a very modern menace, combining the difficulty of Dark Souls with the nothing-but-behemoths enemy design of Shadow of the Colossus.